Dorothy Moskowitz: The United States of America

 In the summer of 1967, Moskowitz arrived to become a vocalist and songwriter in band activities.
 Moskowitz collaborated with Byrd in writing much of the band's material.
 Other members of the United States of America were Gordon Marron (electric violin, ring modulator), Rand Forbes (electric bass), Craig Woodson (drums, percussion), and Ed Bogas (organ, piano).
 Some of the band's compositions contained allusions to left-wing political themes.
-The band was innovative as they used early synthesizers, and other sound alterations to create a form of electronic avant-garde rock.
+The band was innovative as they used early synthesizers and other sound alterations to create a form of electronic avant-garde rock.
 Following a single live performance, the band was signed to the major Columbia label for what would be the group's only album in 1968.
 By the time recording started, Byrd and Moskowitz's influence proved to be central to the group's overall experimental sound.

-Recording of the album proved to be a trying task for the band and producer, David Rubinson.
+Recording of the album proved to be a trying task for the band and their producer, David Rubinson.
 The band needed to hard-wire the components together, and the synthesizers, mixed on eight-track, were layered on one oscillator at a time.
 Moskowitz, in particular, sang through a ring modulator and electric filtering, which created a unique, eerie effect specific to the era.
 Every instrument, including the percussion playing, was electronically altered through amplifiers.
 The LP, The United States of America, was released in 1968 and charted at number 181 on the Billboard 200, but was still cited as a disappointment.
 It became relatively well known in the UK through the inclusion of one track, "I Won't Leave My Wooden Wife For You, Sugar", on a popular budget sampler album, The Rock Machine Turns You On.

 Following the release of the band's album, it conducted its only tour in which the band proved capable of replicating the album's material.
 However, the band suffered from the diverse personalities and political views, which caused inner turmoil.
-The final factor that resulted in the band's break-up stemmed from a gig in Orange County, California, in which three members were busted for possession of marijuana, leaving only Moskowitz and Byrd to perform.
+The final factor that resulted in the band's break-up stemmed from a gig in Orange County, California, in which three members were arrested for possession of marijuana, leaving only Moskowitz and Byrd to perform.
 Commenting on her electrically affected vocals, Moskowitz stated, "I have no regrets about the electronic excess under which my voice was buried.
 It was part of the aesthetic and I was the one who insisted on singing through a ring modulator".